#in your Perl Startup script:

 The script's handler routine is compiled by the parent server, of

 which children get a copy.
-The Apache::RegistryLoader
+The Apache::RegistryLoader handler

-method takes arguments of uri
+method takes arguments of uri and the filename.
+URI to filename

 translation normally doesn't happen until HTTP request time, so we're